Customer Segmentation: How to Effectively Segment Users & Clients

 Now that you understand what customer segmentation is and why it's a process worth investing time in, let's cover the most common types of segmentation.

-Although this list doesn't cover every type of customer segmentation, you should have a good starting point to start getting your customer segmentation model established.
+Although this list doesn't cover every type of customer segmentation, you should have a good starting point to establish your customer segmentation model.

 1. Demographic Segmentation

-Examples of segmentation by demographic include: age, gender, income, education, and marital status.
+Demographic segmentation divides customers into groups based on major life circumstances.
+Examples of segmentation by demographic include age, gender, income, education, and marital status.

 2. Geographic Segmentation

-Examples of segmentation by geography include: country, state, city, and town.
+Segmentation by geography divides customers based on location, including country, state, city, and town.

 3. Psychographic Segmentation

-Examples of segmentation by psychographics include: personality, attitude, values, and interests.
+Examples of segmentation by psychographics include personality, attitude, values, and interests.
+You can use this segmentation model if you offer multiple services.

 4. Technographic Segmentation